top of page

 1. Start with 90 grams, measure it

-2. Grind it right, coarse grind
+2. Grind it right, extra-coarse

 Getting the grind right is key to avoiding under- or over-extraction.
 When cold brew tastes sour or citrus-forward, it can point to an extraction issue; grind size, brew time, ratio, or other.
 That said, some coffees naturally carry citrus notes, especially lighter roasts or brighter origins.
 If the coffee used doesn't have citrusy notes and you taste it, it may have been underextracted.
+This grinding guide is very helpful!

 In regards to caffeine extraction, cold brew extracts more than drip, up to 25% more in some studies.